XuanyuZheng/OnlineDNN_Nonlinear/README.md

 ![fishy](images/Two_stage_DNN.png)

 # Introduction of the codes
-Run "main.py" to implement the online training for massive MIMO CE with nonlinearity.
+Run "main.py" to implement the online training for the two-stage DNN for massive MIMO CE with nonlinearity.

 # Note
 You may cite us by